Swa-Mi/medzora/README.md

 📂 Project Brief

 The repository is split into two main hubs to ensure high performance and scalability:/frontend: The user interface.
 A Next.js application focused on speed, animations, and the "MedZora" aesthetic./backend: The brain of the operation.
 A FastAPI engine handling LLM logic, medical data processing, and Whisper integrations.🚦 Getting Started1.
-Clone the repositoryBashgit clone https://github.com/your-username/medzora.git cd medzora
+Clone the repository Bash git clone https://github.com/Swa-Mi/medzora.git cd medzora

 2. Backend SetupBashcd backend